itsdoruk/mawebsite/content/blog/the-quill-of-duck/index.md

 +++
-authors = ["Doruk Sarp Aydın"] title = "The Evolution of My Website: A Journey Through Design and Functionality" description = "evolution of my website in short!" date = 2025-01-12 updated = "2024-01-12"
+authors = ["Scrooge McDuck", "Darkwing Duck"] title = "The Quill of Duck" description = "This is a Duckquill post example, this post has nothing but a bunch of text and random formatting, acting like a demo." date = 2023-08-31 updated = "2024-06-21"
 [taxonomies]
-tags = ["Website"]
+tags = ["Demo", "Test"]
 [extra]
 banner = "banner.webp"
 toc = true
 toc_inline = true
 toc_ordered = true
+trigger = "This page contains blackjack and hookers, and bad jokes such as this one." disclaimer = """
+- All tricks in this page are performed by the lab boys, don't try this at home.
+- Don't expose yourself to 4000° kelvin.
+- Don't take party escort submission position.
+- Don't interact with asbestos and moon rocks.
+"""
 [extra.comments]
 # Long thread with image
 #